Probir-Ray/programmers-club/README.md

     - Find details of best developer/programmer.
     - Create a Programmers club with favorite programmer from programmer's list.
     - Be inspired to seen world top class teacher of development industry.

+ Markup : * Find details of best developer/programmer.
+          * Create a Programmers club with favorite programmer from programmer's list.
+          * Be inspired to seen world top class teacher of development industry.